tic-ull/func_redis/README.md

 It uses hiredis as library for redis.
 I have tested it in Asterisk 11.6 certified version.

+## Motivation of the project

+This project is motivated by the need to share information between different asterisk in both active-active and active-passive scheme.

+In the case of passive-active scheme if you use AstDB for storing data, when system switch over, the data in AstDB isn't in the passive node, so some functionality is lost, using Redis instead of AstDB, the active node and the passive one can access the data, even the possibility of making an passive active redis scheme in this case the active asterisk attack the active redis and the passive asterisk attacks the passive redis with this scheme you can have on the same machine redis and Asterisk.

+In the case of both active-active scheme asterisk can share information easily by redis.

+func_redis is not a drop in replacement of AstDB, internally asterisk uses AstDB, for example to keep registry of the phones.

+You can use an agi script or a system call to a script to use redis from the dialplan but the performance is low compared to a asterisk module and the integration is worst.

 ## Dependencies
 - gcc
     - [Ubuntu] apt-get install build-essential